chrishow/sfmcp-campaign-template-tool/README.md

 There is some basic mocking of the sfMCP environment and tools in `src/salesforce-mocks.js`.
 I have only mocked the functions I need, if you need more, raise an issue.

 Your input files go in the `sfMCP-files` directory.
 They should be named as in supplied files, the export tool will rename them to be the same filename as required by the import tool.

+If your server-side classname isn't `MyCampaignTemplate` (it probably isn't if you've copied it from the visual editor), you will need to change the import and classname in `src/main.ts`.